POACH3/MapWeaver-Prototyping/README.md

 This repo holds code that is disposable and of limited scope.
 The intent is to play around with and better understand different image processing methods.

-A primary goal of MapWeaver is to import user maps and assist the them in the creation of virtual terrain.
-Key elements are the automatic detection of both the gameplay grid as well as terrain feature such as walls/buildings, trees, and water.
+A primary goal of MapWeaver is to import user maps and assist them in the creation of virtual terrain.
+Key elements are the automatic detection of both the gameplay grid as well as terrain features (such as walls/buildings, trees, and water).

+Ultimately, the characteristics assigned to each virtual terrain type will drive gameplay features like enforced player movement, fog of war (through 2D ray-tracing), cover from opponent attacks, and concealment.

 ## Project Status

 ### Planned
-- Grid detection
+- Grid detection (Hough transform, convolutional neural network)
-- Semantic segmentation
-- Convolutional neural network
+- Terrain detection (semantic segmentation, convolutional neural network)
 - Synthetic data generation

 ### Known Limitations
+-

 <br>
 <br>